Maiden Lane Medical

 What does melanoma look like?

 Knowing how to identify melanoma may help you get treatment early.
-Dr. Sanchez recommends you follow the ABCDEs of melanoma.
+The doctor recommends you follow the ABCDEs of melanoma.

 - Asymmetry of a mole; one half looks markedly different than the other